iandennismiller/calm/Readme.md

 # Calm: A peaceful user experience for Large Language Models

-Calm makes it easier to manage large language models, templates, prompts, parameters, and the rest.
+Calm makes it easier to work with large language models.

+Calm automatically uses the right template for each model, supports multiple prompting styles, and chooses parameters based on your CPU, GPU and RAM.

 Calm supports Apple Silicon out of the box.
 Windows and Linux are coming.

-Calm uses `llama-cpp-python`, which is itself a wrapper around `llama.cpp`.

 ## Quick Start